Kylezx1/smart.lapply/README.md

 # smart.lapply

-The `smart.lapply` package provides an enhanced `lapply` function that supports parallel processing with memory checks and seed management.
-It offers a way to efficiently apply a function to each element of a vector, utilizing multiple cores while managing system memory and randomness.
+Despite modern day CPU's sporting a large number of cores, R is single-threaded, meaning that you code will execute on only one of potentially 20 or more cores depending on your system.
+By splitting code across multiple cores, you can speed it up (potentially 20 times if you have 20 cores).

+However, implementing parallel processing in R for most users is a tricky process, with issues around which operating system you have, how many cores are available, and how much memory is available all potentially causing crashes or major slowdowns.

+The `smart.lapply::` package provides an enhanced `lapply` function that supports user friendly and machine safe parallel processing.
+Users can simply replace their lapply() code with smart.lapply() and the code will run exactly the same.
+However, if the user sets `cores = 2` or more the function will seamlessly switch to a parallel version whilst tracking the user's OS, available cores, and available memory.
+This also means that parallel code can be ported across to users as is regardless of the available resources or the OS.

+More advanced users will also appreciate the built in capacity to use psuedo-random number generation via the `generate_seeds=` argument; typically when running parallel code the seed will be copied across all clusters so that any outputs relying on random number generation will have the same output across cores.
+By setting `generate_seeds = TRUE`, users can run multiple simulations, machine learning training cycles, or any other processes relying on random number generation concurrently.

 ## Installation

-You can install the `smart.lapply` package directly from GitHub using the `devtools` package.
-If you don't have `devtools` installed, you can install it with:
+You can install the `smart.lapply::` package directly from GitHub using the `devtools` package.
+If you don't have `devtools::` installed, you can install it with:

 ```{r}
 install.packages("devtools")
 ```

-Then, install the `smart.lapply` package with:
+Then, install the `smart.lapply::` package with:

 ```{r}
 devtools::install_github("Kylezx1/smart.lapply")
 ```

-Replace `"Kylezx1/smart.lapply"` with the appropriate repository path.

 ## Usage

-Here are some examples of how to use the `smart.lapply` package:
+Here are some examples of how to use the `smart.lapply::` package:

 ### Basic Usage